Order number: HKar3

 Prices incl.
 VAT plus shipping costs

-The ultimate paragliding karabiner - forged from Titanal (alloy 7075 T6).
-The Finsterwalder PIN LOCK is compatible with conventional paragliding karabiners and is suitable for all paragliders and harnesses with webbing loops of 40 to 45 mm.
+The ultimate paragliding carabiner - forged from Titanal (alloy 7075 T6).
+The Finsterwalder PIN LOCK is compatible with conventional paragliding carabiners and is suitable for all paragliders and harnesses with webbing loops of 40 to 45 mm.
 Separate webbing chambers prevent shunt loading.

-The Finsterwalder PIN LOCK features a very large replacement interval but at the same time a weight reduction of 80-120 g per pair compared to steel karabiners!
+The Finsterwalder PIN LOCK features a very large replacement interval but at the same time a weight reduction of 80-120 g per pair compared to steel carabiners!

 Overview of the Finsterwalder PIN LOCK's most important features

 - Breaking load: 2,500 DaN*, certified fatigue endurance!

 - Replacement interval for mono use: 8 years, unlimited hours of usage

 - Replacement interval for tandem use: 3 years, unlimited hours of usage

 - Drop-forged from Titanal

 * 1 DaN (dekanewton) = 10 newton ≈ 1 kg